Wolfgang WOESS

 ESI workshop in spring 2006

 In the two weeks March 12-25 March 2006, there was an RDSES/ESI Educational Workshop on Discrete Probability at the Erwin Schrödinger Institute (ESI) in Vienna.
 Organzers: V.A.
 Kaimanovich (Bremen), K. Schmidt (Vienna) and myself.
-Among other, there will be 4 minicourses, to be held by P. Diaconis, A. Gamburd, G. Lawler, and Ch.
+Among other, there were be 4 minicourses, held by P. Diaconis, A. Gamburd, G. Lawler, and Ch.
 Pittet.

 June 29 - July 4, 2009, TU Graz

-within the EU Curie program "GROUPS: European training courses and conferences in group theory" (but the EU money did not arrive so far)
+within the EU Curie program "GROUPS: European training courses and conferences in group theory".

 Conference webpage